The Twin Dragons Series: Dragon's Blood - Book cover

 This is when they speak.

-I feel my ears perk into the pillow.
+My ears perk up into the pillow.

 I don’t hear any more from them as they take off from the outside ledge and disappear.